 I have been learning about the Georgia Tech GIFT program recently, that allows science teachers to receive a stipend to spend part of the summer working in a research or industry lab.
-The opportunities are wide and interesting–there are labs at GA tech researching everything from the structure of cat tongues to improving solar power … More Real Laboratory Research for Teachers
+The opportunities are wide and interesting--there are labs at GA tech researching everything from the structure of cat tongues to improving solar power … Continue reading Real Laboratory Research for Teachers

-The children’s writing community, under the leadership of Kate Messner, is offering an auction to raise money for relief efforts for Hurricane Harvey.
-Over 200 authors and editors have offered items–including many, many school and skype visits from big name authors (including Grace Lin, Sarah Albee, Katherine Applegate, Janet Fox, and more.)
-This would be … More Children’s Writers Respond to Harvey
+The children's writing community, under the leadership of Kate Messner, is offering an auction to raise money for relief efforts for Hurricane Harvey.
+Over 200 authors and editors have offered items--including many, many school and skype visits from big name authors (including Grace Lin, Sarah Albee, Katherine Applegate, Janet Fox, and more.)
+This would be … Continue reading Children’s Writers Respond to Harvey

 Emily Morgan, of the acclaimed Picture Perfect Science series, delighted me by bringing me a book to sign at GSTA.
 Apparently, her son loves Recycled Science by Tammy Enz and me!
 He has made videos of himself doing some of the experiments, and I hope I get to see one sometime.

 The Maryville Daily Times published a lovely article with really fun pictures about my visit to Porter Elementary School in Maryville, TN last week.
 Thanks!

 You can have an astronaut read aloud to your class from the International Space Station!
 How cool is that?

 I've posted about summer adventures before, and this is high time for making your selection and getting applications in.
 I am particularly intrigued by the Maury Project Workshop.
 You get to spend 2 weeks at the United States Naval Academy working with NOAA and AMS scientists to learn about physical oceanography.
 And do research cruises. … Continue reading ‘Tis the season to plan for summer